second-state/smart-contract-search-engine/python/README.md

-Please put all settings into the config.in file
+Please put all of your settings (index names, blockchain RPC etc) into the config.in file

-The harvesy.py file can be run as follows
+The harvest.py file can be run as follows

 ```
 #!/bin/bash